IBM-Bluemix-Docs/certificate-manager/rest-api.md

 {:pre: .pre}
 {:tip: .tip}

-# Managing certificates by using the API
+# Managing certificates by using API
-{: #managing-certificates-api}
+{: #managing-certificates-by-using-api}

 The {{site.data.keyword.cloudcerts_full}} service provides REST endpoints to import, get, and delete certificates.
 Using {{site.data.keyword.iamshort}}, you can also [assign policies for a specific certificate](#assigning-advanced-policies).
 {: shortdesc}